iron-software/IronBarcode-Examples/how-to/read-barcodes-from-multi-page-frame-tiff-gif/README.md

 ## Convert Images into GIF and TIFF

-Transform images into multipage TIFF and GIF formats using the versatile [IronDrawing](https://ironsoftware.com/open-source/csharp/drawing/docs/) library.
+Transform images into multipage TIFF and GIF formats using the [IronDrawing](https://ironsoftware.com/open-source/csharp/drawing/docs/) library.
 The following code snippet guides you through the creation of multipage images.

 ```csharp
 using IronBarCode;